DistributedClocks/CVector/README.md

 ```c
 char *prepareSend(struct vcLog *vcInfo, char *logMsg, char *packetContent, int *encodeLen)
 ```
-Decodes a GoVector buffer, updates the local vector clock, and returns the decoded data.
+Decodes a CVector buffer, updates the local vector clock, and returns the decoded data.
 This function takes a MessagePack buffer and extracts the vector clock as well as data.
 It increments the local vector clock, merges the unpacked clock with its own and returns a character representation of the data.
 In addition, prepareSend writes a custom defined message to the main CVector log.